neoforged/.github/primers/1.21.5/index.md

 Rendering an object to the screen, whether through a shader or a `RenderType`, has been fully or partially reworked, depending on what systems you were using previously.
 As such, a lot of things need to be reexplained, which a more in-depth look will be below.
 However, for the people who don't care, here's the TL;DR.

 First, shader JSONs no longer exist.
-This is replaced by a `RenderPipeline`, which is effectively an in-code substitute, that must be registered via `RenderPipelines#register`.
+This is replaced by a `RenderPipeline`, which is effectively an in-code substitute.
 Second, the `RenderPipeline`s forcibly make most abtrarily values into objects.
 For example, instead of storing the blend function mode id, you store a `BlendFunction` object.
 Similarly, you no longer store or setup the direct texture objects, but instead manage it through a `GpuTexture`.
 Finally, the `VertexBuffer` can either draw to the framebuffer by directly passing in the `RenderPipeline`, updating any necessary uniforms in the consumer, or by passing in the `RenderType`.

 Now, for those who need the details, let's jump into them.

 ### Abstracting Open GL

 As many are aware, Minecraft has been abstracting away their OpenGL calls and constants, and this release is no different.
-Most of the calls to GL codes have been moved out of object references, to be obtained typically by calling `GlConst$toGl`.
+All of the calls to GL codes, except `BufferUsage`, have been moved out of object references, to be obtained typically by calling `GlConst$toGl`.
 However, with all of the other rendering reworks, there are numerous changes and complexities that require learning an entirely new system, assuming you're not using `RenderType`s.

 Starting from the top, all calls to the underlying render system goes through `GpuDevice`, an interface that acts like a general implementation of a render library like OpenGL or Vulkan.
 The device is responsible for creating buffers and textures, executing whatever commands are desired.
 Getting the current `GpuDevice` can be accessed through the `RenderSystem` via `getDevice` like so: